Spatial interpolation Python module

 - viz - interpolation of smooth surfaces from points into rasters,

 - kriging - Ordinary Kriging, Simple Kriging, Poisson Kriging: centroid based, area-to-area, area-to-point,

 - semivariance - calculate semivariance, fit semivariograms and regularize semivariogram,

 - tutorials - tutorials (Basic, Intermediate and Advanced)

-- Package may crash with a huge dataset (memory issues).
-Operations are performed with numpy arrays, and for datasets larger than 10 000 points, there could be a memory issue (Issue page)
+- Package may crash with very large dataset (memory issues).
+Operations are performed with numpy arrays and for datasets larger than 10 000 points there could be a memory issue (Issue page)

 Release history Release notifications | RSS feed